Not unlike America’s earliest settlers,

 Jamaican born activist and founder of the Universal Negro Improvement Association and African Communities League (UNIA-ACL), Marcus Garvey,

-James Theodore Holly inspires a movement.
+James Theodore Holly inspired a movement.

 Perhaps one of the most well-known African American emigrationists, Marcus Garvey revived and expanded James Theodore Holly’s vision, transforming the dream of Black emigration into a global Back to Africa movement for liberation, pride, and self-determination.